 While ocean acidification, global warming and sea level rise might be hard to visualize, this plastic waste is very obvious.
 And it’s not just the solid parts; it’s the by-products, the CFCs and DDT.

 Erik van Sebille, an ocean scientist at the Utrecht University of the Netherlands estimates that up to 236,000 metric tonnes are floating around the oceans of the world.
 With ocean gyres, a lot of it gravitates towards Henderson Island.

 What can be done about it?
 Norwegian billionaire Kjell Inge Røkke has profited from offshore drilling, but now the businessman, who started as a fisherman, wants to give back with a colossal yacht for marine research.
+Many online slots players love diving, while there are free slots, the best option are slots for real money , where you can win lots of cash.
 The vessel will be able to scoop up around five tons of plastic every day, and then melt it down – all in yet another private effort to help clean up the ocean.

 He’s contracted a 595-foot Research Expedition Vessel (REV) to be built, designed by yacht designer Espen Oeino.
 According to Yacht Harbour, the REV will be largest yacht in the world.
 WWF Norway has been given total independence over the REV’s mission.